wilsonwei123/Code-Cipher/README.md

 # Code-Cipher
 A work in progess fun project on different encoding methods.
+Currently, it is still in its beginning stages and is being updated.
 # Installation
 Clone the respository
 ```